-Research suggests that "blue spaces", such as beaches and lakes, can provide a significant mental health boost.
-For example, a 2020 study in the journal Environmental Research found that simply walking on the beach for 20 minutes each day for several weeks was enough to lower blood pressure and boost mood, compared with spending the same amount of time walking in an urban setting.
+Research suggests that "blue spaces" such as beaches and lakes can provide a significant mental health boost.
+For example, a 2020 study in the journal Environmental Research found that simply walking on the beach for 20 minutes each day for several weeks was enough to lower blood pressure and boost mood, compared to spending the same amount of time walking in an urban setting.

 Tips for Beach Runs

-While these benefits should inspire you to give beach running a try, there are some important aspects of the exercise to bear in mind.
+While these benefits should inspire you to give beach running a try, there are some important aspects of the exercise to keep in mind.